 Anybody with a name like that was bound to lead a big, bold, messy life, and Picasso did exactly that.

 I have to confess that I’ve had a creative crush on him ever since I first encountered his work in my college art history class.

 But it wasn’t until I stood in front of piece after piece of his art that I learned the most important lesson Picasso ever taught me — and how it applies to content marketing.

 I’ll get to that.

-First, let’s talk about a few simpler marketing lessons I’ve gleaned from the life of this amazing, torrential painter …
+First, let’s talk about a few other digital marketing and sales lessons I’ve gleaned from the life of this amazing, torrential painter.

 Change your game, because the game is always changing

 If you know anything about Picasso, you might have heard of his “periods.”